frontegg/frontegg-angular/projects/auth/README.md

 ### `header <Component>`

-*(optional)* Ng Component uses to customize your authentication page header
+*(optional)* The Ng Component is used to customize your authentication page header
 ```ts
 {
   plugins: [